wuisabel-gif/pop_playlist/README.md

 # SUGARCRASH//

-> A maximalist Y2K-cyber fan zine and fake web-radio for the pop & hyperpop artists I can't stop playing.

 ## What it is

 A single-page fan site celebrating a personal rotation of pop and hyperpop artists.
 It pairs a loud, candy-coated, glitchy aesthetic with real, legal music playback via official Spotify players.
 There's no build step, no framework, and nothing to install — it's one self-contained HTML file.